top of page

 Gender diversity

 A person’s gender (or lack thereof) can include how a person, thinks, feels, acts, dresses and speaks.
 A person’s gender can be masculine, feminine, both, androgynous, neutral and many other combinations.
-A person’s gender identity can be fluid or static and can vary in strength.
-Everyone expresses their gender differently with various levels of diversity.
+A person’s gender identity can be fluid or static, and everyone expresses their gender differently with various levels of diversity.

-Gender diversity comes in all forms; from transmen or trans women, to people who identify outside of the man-woman binary.
+Gender diversity comes in all forms; from trans men or trans women, to people who identify outside of the man-woman binary.
 Indeed, by simply being attracted to the same gender we are breaking society’s gender stereotypes and expectations, but this can be far more accepted and visible in society than what the trans community experience.
-At Freedom Centre we know that being trans or gender diverse is not easy so support and information are really needed
+We know that being trans or gender diverse is not easy so support and information are really needed

-At Freedom Centre, while people who are gender diverse are welcomed and appreciated in any session, we have sessions just for gender diverse, trans or genderqueer young people under 30 to come and hang out, be themselves in a safe space and talk about all things genderqueer!
-It’s called GenderQ.
+At Freedom, while people who are gender diverse are welcomed and appreciated in any session, we have sessions just for trans and gender diverse young people to hang out, be themselves in a safe space and talk about all things genderqueer!
+It’s called GenderQ

 Intersex